jackmoore/jackmoore.github.io/colorbox.md

   <tr id='setting-photo'>
     <td>photo</td>
     <td>false</td>
-    <td>If true, this setting forces ColorBox to display a link as a photo.
+    <td>If true, this setting forces Colorbox to display a link as a photo.
 Use this when automatic photo detection fails (such as using a url like 'photo.php' instead of 'photo.jpg')</td>
   </tr>
   <tr id='setting-ajax'>
     <td>ajax</td>
     <td></td>
-    <td>This property isn't actually used as ColorBox assumes all hrefs should be treated as either ajax or photos, unless one of the other content types were specified.</td>
+    <td>This property isn't actually used as Colorbox assumes all hrefs should be treated as either ajax or photos, unless one of the other content types were specified.</td>
   </tr>
   <tr id='setting-dimensions'>
     <th>Dimensions</th>